For my professional bio & recent press CLICK HERE

-Excerpt from Hustle Believe Receive
+Excerpt from my book Hustle Believe Receive

 A text message changed my life.
 On the evening of September 7, 2008, I opened my husband’s cell phone while he was in the shower to read:

 "I can’t wait ’till you’re finally free and all mine.
 No more sharing."

 Those few words tore my world apart in an instant.

 I’d been with this man half my life since we were sixteen years old.
 We had an eight-year marriage and shared three beautiful children, including twin girls just over a year old.
 We’d been through it all: buying our first home, then losing it in foreclosure; being overjoyed when I got pregnant with our second child, then devastated when I lost it six months into my pregnancy.
 I thought we’d seen everything, but this I never saw coming.

 I never saw it because everyone knew he loved me just a little more.
 They say in every relationship one person does that, loves the other more.
 The kids and I had always been his entire world.
 No part of me ever questioned that he’d jump in front of a train to save us if he had to.

 I was all he ever wanted.
 Until I wasn’t.

 I set his phone on the bathroom counter and without a second thought threw open the shower curtain, turned off the water, and said; “Get the fuck out.”
 I watched him pull on his shorts in the hallway, still sopping wet, one leg and then the other.
 I crossed the room and opened the front door, pointed and yelled again “GET THE FUCK OUT!”

 He kissed our son goodbye, tossed his wedding ring in my general direction, and walked out the front door, slamming it behind him.